 Moving Forward With Urban Development Seminar - March 2019

-At our ‘Moving Forward With Urban Development' seminar Partners Bianca Tree, Tom Fail, and Rachel Devine were joined by David Norman (Chief Economist, Auckland Council) for a discussion on growth trends and what's on the horizon in the urban development space.
+At our ‘Moving Forward With Urban Development' seminars Partners Bianca Tree, Tom Fail, Patricia Green,and Rachel Devine discussed growth trends and what's on the horizon in the urban development space.
+In Auckland, they were joined by David Norman (Chief Economist, Auckland Council).

 The Housing and Urban Development Authority